Although the patient has been in remission for 18 months, doctors cautioned it was too early to say he had been cured.

 ‘Gives us hope’

-Sharon Lewin, an expert at Australia’s Doherty Institute and cochair of the International AIDS Society’s cure research advisory board, told Reuters news agency the London case points to new avenues for study.
+Sharon Lewin, an expert at Australia’s Doherty Institute and cochair of the International AIDS Society’s cure research advisory board, told Reuters news agency that the London case points to new avenues for study.

 “We haven’t cured HIV, but [this] gives us hope that it’s going to be feasible one day to eliminate the virus,” she said.